material-components/material-components-android/docs/components/DatePicker.md

        .setValidator(DateValidatorPointForward.from(february))
 ```

-You can also use `DateValidatorPointBackward` or use a custom one by creating a
+You can also use `DateValidatorPointBackward` or customize by creating a class
-class that implements `DateValidator`
+that implements `DateValidator`
 ([example of a `DateValidatorWeekdays`](https://github.com/material-components/material-components-android/tree/master/catalog/java/io/material/catalog/datepicker/DateValidatorWeekdays.java)
 in the MDC catalog).

-Finally, to set the constraint to the picker's builder:
+Set the constraint to the picker's builder:

 ```kt
 MaterialDatePicker.Builder().datePicker()